Variational Inference for Acceleration of SN Ia Photometric Distance Estimation with BayeSN: Acknowledgements

 \section{Acknowledgements}

 ASMU was supported by a Churchill Scholarship and a National Science Foundation Graduate Research Fellowship.
-ST was supported by the Cambridge Centre for Doctoral Training in Data-Intensive Science funded by the UK Science and Technology Facilities Council (STFC), and in part by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement no.\ 101018897 CosmicExplorer).
-KSM acknowledges funding from the European Research Council under the European Union’s Horizon 2020 research and innovation programme (ERC Grant Agreement No. 101002652).
-This project has been made possible through the ASTROSTAT-II collaboration, enabled by the Horizon 2020, EU Grant Agreement No. 873089.
+ST was supported by the Cambridge Centre for Doctoral Training in Data-Intensive Science funded by the UK Science and Technology Facilities Council (STFC), and in part by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant Agreement No.\ 101018897 CosmicExplorer).
+MG and KSM acknowledge funding from the European Research Council under the European Union’s Horizon 2020 research and innovation programme (ERC Grant Agreement No. 101002652).
+This project has been made possible through the ASTROSTAT-II collaboration, enabled by the EU Horizon 2020, Marie Skłodowska-Curie Grant Agreement No. 873089.
 This manuscript is based on work that was originally developed in the MPhil thesis of ASMU at the University of Cambridge \citep{Uzsoy22}.